Single Log View

 Automatic Log Format Detection

 The log message format is automatically determined by lnav while scanning your files.
-The following are some of the formats that are built in by default:
+Over 70 formats are built in by default, including:

 • Common Web Access Log format